owfdr/alfred-time-difference/readme.md

 # Alfred Time Difference

-This workflow helps you to calculate the time difference between two time.
+This workflow helps you to calculate the time difference between two times.

 ## Download